-- On March 22, 2020, the Board of Governors authorized the FRBNY to establish and operate the Term Asset-Backed Securities Loan Facility to provide loans to U.S. companies secured by certain AAA-rated asset-backed securities (ABS) backed by recently originated consumer and business loans.
-The FRBNY established the Term Asset-Backed Securities Loan Facility II LLC (TALF II) to administer the facility.
-The Treasury, using funds appropriated to the ESF through the Coronavirus Aid, Relief, and Economic Security (CARES) Act, made an equity investment in TALF II ceased extending new loans on December 31, 2020. - On March 23, 2020, the Board of Governors authorized the FRBNY to establish two facilities to support credit to large employers the Primary Market Corporate Credit Facility (PMCCF) for new bond and loan issuance and the Secondary Money Corporate Credit Facility (SMCCF) to provide liquidity for outstanding corporate bonds.
-The FRBNY established the Corporate Credit Facilities LLC (CCF) to administer the PMCCF and SMCCF.
-The Treasury, using funds appropriated to the ESF through the CARES Act, made an equity investment in CCF.
-The CCF ceased purchasing eligible assets on December 31, 2020. - On April 8, 2020, the Board of Governors authorized the FRBNY to establish the Municipal Liquidity Facility to support lending to state, city, and county governments, certain multistate entities, and other issuers of municipal securities.
-The FRBNY established the Municipal Liquidity Facility LLC (MLF) to administer the facility.
+- On March 23, 2020, the Corporate Credit Facilities was established to administer the Primary Market Corporate Credit Facility (PMCCF), which was established to support credit to employers through bond and loan issuances, and the Secondary Market Corporate Credit Facility (SMCCF), which was established to support credit to employers by providing liquidity for outstanding corporate bonds.
+The Treasury, using funds appropriated to the ESF through the CARES Act, made an equity investment in Corporate Credit Facilities LLC (CCF), which was established to administer the PMCCF and SMCCF.
+The authority of the PMCCF and SMCCF to purchase eligible assets ended December 31, 2020; the PMCCF purchased no assets during 2020.
+CCF was terminated on December 17, 2021. - On April 8, 2020, the Municipal Liquidity Facility was established to support lending to state, city, and county governments, certain multistate entities, and other issuers of municipal securities.
+Municipal Liquidity Facility LLC (MLF) was established to administer the facility.
 The Treasury, using funds appropriated to the ESF through the CARES Act, made an equity investment in MLF.
+The facility's authority to purchase eligible assets ended December 31, 2020.

+The FRBB established and operated the following two lending facilities:

-MLF ceased purchasing eligible assets on December 31, 2020. - On April 8, 2020, the Board of Governors authorized each of the 12 Federal Reserve Banks to establish and operate the Paycheck Protection Program Liquidity Facility (PPPLF).
-The PPPLF offers a source of liquidity to financial institution lenders that lend to small businesses through the Small Business Administration's (SBA) Paycheck Protection Program (PPP).
-No new extensions of credit will be made under the PPPLF after June 30, 2021. - The Board of Governors authorized the Main Street Lending Program (MSLP) to support lending to small and medium-sized businesses and nonprofit organizations that were in sound financial condition before the onset of the coronavirus pandemic.
+- On March 18, 2020, the Money Market Mutual Fund Liquidity Facility (MMLF) was established to provide funding to U.S. depository institutions and bank holding companies to finance their purchases of certain types of assets from money market mutual funds under certain conditions.
+The MMLF's authority to extend loans ended March 31, 2021.
+All loans were subsequently repaid. - On April 9, 2020, the Main Street Lending Program (MSLP) was established to support lending to small and medium-sized businesses and non-profit organizations that were in sound financial condition before the onset of the coronavirus pandemic.
 The MSLP lending program involves the purchase of participations in loans originated by eligible lenders.
-The MSLP includes five facilities: the Main Street New Loan Facility, Main Street Expanded Loan Facility, Main Street Priority Loan Facility, Nonprofit Organization New Loan Facility, and Nonprofit Organization Expanded Loan Facility.
-The FRBB established the MS Facilities LLC (Main Street) to administer the facilities.
+The MSLP includes five facilities: Main Street New Loan Facility (MSNLF), Main Street Expanded Loan Facility (MSELF), Main Street Priority Loan Facility (MSPLF), Non-profit Organization New Loan Facility (NONLF), and Non-profit Organization Expanded Loan Facility (NOELF).
+The MS Facilities LLC (Main Street) was established to administer the facilities.
 The Treasury, using funds appropriated to the ESF through the CARES Act, made an equity investment in Main Street.
-Main Street ceased purchasing participations on January 8, 2021.
+The facilities' authority to purchase loan participations ended January 8, 2021.

+On April 8, 2020, each of the 12 Federal Reserve Banks established and commenced operation of the Paycheck Protection Program Liquidity Facility (PPPLF).
+The PPPLF offers a source of liquidity to financial institution lenders that lend to small businesses through the Small Business Administration's (SBA) Paycheck Protection Program (PPP).
+The PPPLF's authority to extend loans ended July 30, 2021.